Squirrels are intelligent but mischievous animals that can quickly become a nuisance in your garden and around the home.

 Squirrels are smart, cute, and have entertaining personalities.
-Ground squirrels often spend their time in the garden to find food or make their homes to live and raise a family.
-They also use gardens for their playgrounds or looks for safety.
+Ground squirrels often spend their time in the garden to find food or make their homes to live in and raise a family.
+They also use gardens for their playgrounds or look for safety.

 These are intelligent and curious rodents that continuously explore new territories and objects that look appealing.

-You will often find them eating garden plants, dig holes, wrestle with each other or create nests.
+You will often find them eating garden plants, digging holes, wrestling with each other, or creating nests.
 If they find enough opportunity to nibble on objects, they like to keep coming back.

 Their teeth continue to grow, and they regularly need to chew on wires, barks, and woods to file down their teeth.